angular/angular/src/material/stepper/stepper.md

 step content is automatically set based on step selection change.

 The stepper and each step should be given a meaningful label via `aria-label` or `aria-labelledby`.

+Prefer verticl steppers when building for small screen sizes, as horizontal steppers typically take up significantly more horizontal space thus introduce horizontal scrolling.
+Applications with multiple scrolling dimensions make content harder to consume for some users.
+See the [Responsive Stepper section](#responsive-stepper) above for an example on building a stepper that adjusts its layout based on viewport size.

+#### Forms
+Steppers often contain forms and form controls.
+If validation errors inside of a stepper's form prevents moving to another step, make sure that your form controls communicate error messages to assistive technology.
+This helps the user know why they can't advance to another step.
+You can accomplish this by using `<mat-error>` with `<mat-form-field>`, or by using an ARIA live region.

+When a step contains a forms validation error, `MatStepper` will display the error in the step's header if specified.
+See the [Error State section](#error-state) for an example of a stepper with an error message.
+For non-linear steppers, you should use an ARIA live region to announce error messages when users navigate away from a step with an error message.